ResAct: Reinforcing Long-term Engagement in Sequential Recommendation with Residual Actor: Experiment

 \subsection{Experimental Settings}

-\textbf{Dataset.} As there is no public dataset that provides information on the length of each session and the time duration between two sessions, we collected a dataset from a popular streaming platform of short-form videos in Nov.
-2021.
-The dateset contains samples of 99,899 users, including 6,126,583 sessions and 25,921,753 requests.
-The statistics of the dataset are provided in Table~\ref{tab:stat}, where $25\%$ and $75\%$ denote the corresponding percentile.
-We didn't count the average return time, since there are users appearing only once whose return time may go to infinity.
-We randomly selected $80\%$ of the users as the training set, of which 500 users were reserved for validation.
-The remaining $20\%$ users constitute the test set.
-The state of a user contains information about gender, age, and historical interactions such as like rate, forward rate, etc. The item to recommend is determined by comparing the inner product of an action and the embedding of videos~\cite{zhao2020mahrl}.
-Rewards are designed to measure the \textbf{relative} influence of an item on long-term engagement.
-The details of the reward function are in Appendix \ref{reward function}.
+\textbf{Datasets.} As there is no public dataset explicitly containing signals about long-term engagement, we synthesize a dataset named \textit{MovieLensL-1m} based on \textit{MovieLens-1m} (a popular benchmark for evaluating recommendation algorithms) and collected a large-scale industrial dataset \textit{RecL-25m} from a real-life streaming platform of short-form videos. \textit{MovieLensL-1m} is constructed by assuming that long-term engagement is proportional to the movie ratings (5-star scale) in \textit{MovieLens-1m}. \textit{RecL-25m} is collected by tracking the behaviors of 99,899 users (randomly selected from the platform) for months and recording their long-term engagement indicators, i.e., return time and session length~\footnote{Data samples and codes can be found in \href{https://www.dropbox.com/sh/btf0drgm99vmpfe/AADtkmOLZPQ0sTqmsA0f0APna?dl=0}{\nolinkurl{https://www.dropbox.com/sh/btf0drgm99vmpfe/AADtkmOLZPQ0sTqmsA0f0APna?dl=0}}.}.
+The statistics of \textit{RecL-25m} are provided in Table~\ref{tab:stat}, where $25\%$ and $75\%$ denote the corresponding percentile.
+We did not count the average return time because there are users appearing only once whose return time may go to infinity.
+The state of a user contains information about gender, age, and historical interactions such as like rate and forward rate.
+The item to recommend is determined by comparing the inner product of an action and the embedding of videos~\citep{zhao2020mahrl}.
+Rewards are designed to measure the relative influence of an item on long-term engagement (details are in Appendix \ref{reward function}).

-\textbf{Evaluation Metric.} We adopt Normalised Capped Importance Sampling (NCIS)~\cite{swaminathan2015self}, a standard offline evaluation method~\cite{gilotte2018offline,farajtabar2018more}, to assess the performance of different policies.
+\textbf{Evaluation Metric and Baselines.} We adopt Normalised Capped Importance Sampling (NCIS)~\citep{swaminathan2015self}, a standard offline evaluation method~\citep{gilotte2018offline,farajtabar2018more}, to assess the performance of different policies.
 Given that $\pi_\beta$ is the behavior policy, $\pi$ is the policy to assess, we evaluate the value by

-Here $\mathcal{T}$ is the testing set with usage trajectories, $\phi_{\pi(s)}$ denotes a multivariate Gaussian distribution of which mean is given by $\pi(s)$, $c$ is a clipping constant.
+Here $\mathcal{T}$ is the testing set with usage trajectories, $\phi_{\pi(s)}$ denotes a multivariate Gaussian distribution of which mean is given by $\pi(s)$, $c$ is a clipping constant to stabilize the evaluation.
+We compare our method with various baselines, including classic reinforcement learning methods (DDPG, TD3), reinforcement learning with offline training (TD3\_BC, BCQ, IQL), and imitation learning methods (IL, IL\_CVAE).
+Detailed introduction about the baselines are in Appendix~\ref{Baselines}.
+Our method emphasises on the learning and execution paradigm, and is therefore orthogonal to those approaches which focus on designing neural network architectures, e.g., GRU4Rec~\citep{hidasi2015session}.